 And that leaves the third – and strongest — reason that liberals give for making no effort to engage people on “the other side”: that any such effort is futile.
 The political culture on the right, liberals observe, is impermeable.
 The people in that political subculture are deaf to evidence and reason.

 This argument, supported though it is by a great deal of empirical evidence, has one major weakness: Liberal America has never made much of an effort.

 During the quarter century that these Americans were being (mis)led into a state of thought and feeling in which Trump could seem like a reasonable choice for President, Liberal America hardly engaged their fellow Americans on the right at all.

 Without having made anything like a truly powerful, concerted effort, how could anyone say for sure what’s possible?
-What does not break from the tap-tap-tap of a ballpeen hammer might break when a well-swung sledge hammer is brought to bear.
+The seemingly impermeable right-wing shell that does not break from the tap-tap-tap of a ballpeen hammer might break when a well-swung sledge hammer is brought to bear.
 (More on this later.)

 Righting what’s wrong now is doubtless more difficult than it would have been years ago. (“Stitch in time.”)
 But I suspect that the real reasons Liberal America doesn’t take on this task are the same as why they forfeited the battle for hearts and minds back when the darkness first started taking over.

 And those reasons had to do with the defects on the liberal, not just the conservative, side.